gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 rolling his eyes at the mayor.

 "Good idea," Maddy replied, raising her voice.
-"Mama, Gumption and I are gonna..."
+"Mama, Gumption and I are gonna…"
 She gestured at the mess in the square, not finishing her sentence so as not to actually lie.